 Managing diet, exercise, and stress level are commonly cited as strong tactics to ensure a healthy, functioning heart.
 Studies indicate that the lifetime risk of CHF is lower in people who maintain healthy lifestyle habits, including but not limited to: moderating alcohol intake, abstaining from tobacco use, regularly eating healthy foods like fruits and vegetables, and maintaining a healthy weight.
 On the surface, these habits appear easy to accomplish in day-to-day life.
 However, what if an individual’s social determinants make it difficult to follow this guidance?

 It is easier to ensure an intake of healthy fruits and vegetables when there are grocery stores close by, reliable transportation to access the grocery stores, and/or money to purchase fresh food and produce.
 An absence of access to healthy foods in a particular area is called a food desert.
 The incidence of a food desert in a community vastly affects the ability of the people who live in the area to follow a healthy diet.
 While some may have the resources to seek out fresh produce, this is not always the case.
 People must expend additional time, effort, and money to source healthy foods from outside of their local community.
 Inequitable access to foods that make up a healthy diet is a key issue for consideration when creating community interventions that address whole-person health.

 We're helping address food insecurity in Pierce County.
-The community health workers (CHWs) in our Pathways Community HUB program often make referrals to food banks and/or food kits, and in collaboration with the State of Washington Department of Health and the Tacoma-Pierce County Health Department, have made food kits available as part of our COVID-19 relief program.
+The community health workers (CHWs) in our Pathways Program often make referrals to food banks and/or food kits, and in collaboration with the State of Washington Department of Health and the Tacoma-Pierce County Health Department, have made food kits available as part of our COVID-19 relief program.